StrangeGirlMurph/system-config/README.md

-# All configuration for my Linux system
+# My NixOS system

-Configuration for my complete NixOS system using Hyprland.
+Configuration and dotfiles for my complete NixOS (Linux) system using Hyprland.